 On what was supposed to be Natalie's first day of kindergarten, she received a cancer diagnosis.

 Five days prior, her mom, Kayla, noticed a large lump in Natalie's lower abdomen while getting her dressed.
-Their local hospital houses a St. Jude Children's Research Hospital affiliate clinic.
-There, 5-year-old Natalie was found to have rhabdomyosarcoma, a soft tissue cancer.
+After undergoing tests at a local hospital, 5-year-old Natalie was found to have rhabdomyosarcoma, a soft tissue cancer.
 The main tumor was on her bladder, but tumors had spread throughout her abdomen.

-"At her first CT scan, her team at the affiliate was already talking about St. Jude," remembered Kayla.
-"The doctor said, 'I don't want her to go anywhere else.
+"At her first CT scan, the team at her local hospital was already talking about St. Jude Children's Research Hospital," remembered Kayla.
+"The doctor said, 'I don’t want her to go anywhere else.
 She will get taken care of anywhere she goes, but St. Jude takes care of families.'"

 Knowing once we get to go home cancer-free, that there is nothing owed — that’s everything.
 That allows us to get back to life.
 Because people gave, we can focus all our energy on our little girl.